Chapter 1: Thinking out of the Box

 Then two of her taller colleagues got behind her at a 30-degree angle so they could grab the basketballs with their long arms without harming Anna and throwing them in the hoop.
 It was a coordinated approach so that all three were not throwing the basketballs at the same time.

-Anna was loving it because all she had to do was throw the ball.
+Anna loved it because all she had to do was throw the ball.
 It was her colleagues that timed themselves after her yelling “me” right before throwing.
 This way balls would not collide.

 The Stress-Free team decided to play along and had some of the other members join in similar to the Chaos team.